wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

-I think it is important to be clear at this point that I do not advocate for an all encompassing workflow tool that presumes to manage every aspect of one's scientific life, but really just a tool to deal with event control.
+I think it is important to be clear at this point that I do not advocate for an all encompassing workflow tool that presumes to manage every aspect of ones scientific life, but really just a tool to deal with event control.
 Event control is very different from version control or workflow.
 Event control is the versioning and capture of metadata associated with the execution of a workflow (or just a script